 It is located in the middle of dense forests and provides only basic amenities.
 So, don’t expect luxurious facilities.
 You can book online through the Maharashtra Eco Tourism website (accommodation.mahaonline.gov.in).

 The Vidarbha region boasts some of the most spectacular national parks in Maharashtra and Navegaon National Park is one of them.
 Spread over 133.8 sq km, it is located in Gondia district in the northeastern corner of the state.

 It was set up as a national park in 1975 and became a part of the Navegaon-Nagzira Tiger Reserve in 2013.

 In the heart of the national park, lies the picturesque Navegaon lake, encompassed by verdant forests.
 The lake is actually the reservoir of Navegaon Dam.

 The national park is blessed with bountiful wildlife including a range of mammal species, birds and reptiles.
 Four-horned antelope (chousingha), barking deer, spotted deer and jackals are the most conspicuous animals in the park.

 It is home to almost 209 species of birds including native and migratory birds.
-The lake offers a breeding ground to numerous migratory birds during winters.
+The lake offers a breeding ground for numerous migratory birds during winters.
 If you want to sight flocks of migratory birds, the winter season is the best time to visit.